Non-Additive Ion Effects on the Coil-Globule Equilibrium of a Generic Polymer in Aqueous Salt Solutions: Kirkwood--Buff integrals

 The Kirkwood–Buff integral (KBI) provides a connection between microscopic structural information obtained from radial distribution functions (RDFs) and macroscopic thermodynamic properties, such as preferential binding.

 where $G_{\rm{ij}}$ is the Kirkwood–Buff integral and $g_{\rm{ij}}(r)$ is the radial distribution function between species $\rm{i}$ and $\rm{j}$ (here, the polymer and counterion).
 The RDFs were calculated using the \texttt{rdf} routine implemented in GROMACS.
-Finite-size effects arising from the limited simulation box were corrected using the Ganguly correction.\cite{Ganguly2013} The corrected RDF is
+Finite-size effects arising from the limited simulation box were corrected using the Ganguly correction.\cite{ganguly} The corrected RDF is

 where $N_{\mathrm{j}}$ is the number of particles of type $\mathrm{j}$, $V$ is the system volume, $\Delta N_{\mathrm{ij}}(r)$ is the excess number of particles of type $\mathrm{j}$ within a radius $r$, and $\delta_{\mathrm{ij}}$ is the Kronecker delta.
-To improve the convergence of the KBI, the extrapolation scheme proposed by Krüger \textit{et al.} was applied to the corrected RDFs.\cite{kruger2013} The finite-size KBI is then calculated as
+To improve the convergence of the KBI, the extrapolation scheme proposed by Krüger \textit{et al.} were applied to the corrected RDFs.\cite{kruger} The finite-size KBIs can then be be computed in the following way,